-The Defence Strategic Concept/NDSC was implemented in 2002.
+The Defence Strategic Concept/NDSC was implemented in 2003.
 Adjusting to new threats and changes in the world since 2001, the new concept considers the combat against weapons of mass destruction, terrorist threats and organized crime to be one of the competences of the Armed Forces.
-Although these missions are new to the military, they are able to carry out these tasks given the necessary means.

 The Portuguese Armed Forces are entitled, by the Minister of Defence Resolution Nr.
-22 749/2001, dated October 22, to intervene in those kinds of situations that imply, in a military level, the prevention and repression of terrorism.
-The prevention and repression of the terrorism has been seen as an "external threat", performed by a non-state actor, and constitutionally the Armed Forces are responsible, as one of its major tasks, for "the military defence of the Republic from any aggression or external threat", while security forces focus on non-state actors.
+22 749/2001, dated October 22, to intervene in those kinds of situations that imply, at a military level, the prevention and repression of terrorism.
+The prevention and repression of terrorism has been seen as an "external threat", performed by a non-state actor, and constitutionally the Armed Forces are responsible, as one of its major tasks, for "the military defence of the Republic from any aggression or external threat", while security forces focus on non-state actors.

 The defence measures against maritime terrorism have been implemented nationally IAW correspondent declared alert state.
-They are part of general measures and mainly, they foresee the surveillance of suspected vessels crossing Portuguese areas of interest and namely in territorial waters as well as the safety of shipping entering ports alongside in harbors, specially allied and friendly ships.
+They are part of general measures and foresee the surveillance of suspected vessels crossing Portuguese areas of interest in territorial waters as well as the safety of shipping entering ports alongside in harbors.

 The Navy carries out multiple tasks of law enforcement and State authority at sea to which it assigns permanently seven Patrol Boats, three light frigates or Patrol Ship-offshore (PSO), which support other agencies and combat illegal maritime activities, such as drug trafficking, illegal immigration, weapons proliferation, piracy and, naturally, terrorism.
 The Navy Marine Corps is also organized to support this effort, employing dedicated special operations teams and security teams in support of ship's boarding parties.
 To cope with the threat of terrorism at sea, there are several agencies.
-However, it is the Navy that encompasses both the expertise, founded on the experience of law enforcement at sea, and the oceangoing assets able to perform such functions.
 For this purpose, the Navy operates daily in close cooperation with competent agencies.